kevin143carr/tarpon-installer/README.md

 ### `[SERVERCONFIG]` (remote host)

-Used for the remote IP address and for substitutions in other sections. `%host%` can be used as a variable.
+Used for the remote hostname or IP address and for substitutions in other sections. `%host%` can be used as a variable.
 If blank, the field is hidden in the GUI.

 Example:

 ```
-host = DISPLAY
+host = app-server-01.example.com
 ```

 ### `[BUILD]` (platform, install type, and resources)